-The V-meter has been used by the FHWA staff on active projects in several states, including Virginia, Pennsylvania, Ohio, Indiana, Iowa, and Michigan.
-In general, good correlation was obtained between strength and pulse velocity as measured by multiple correlation coefficients of not less than 0.8. Α unique set-up for measuring pulse velocity on the pavement was established in the Cedar Rapids-Collins Road Fast Track project.
-A hollow block-out device was designed and provided by the Iowa Department of Transportation to form a hole 6-inch x 6-inch x 6-inch in the pavement after the texturing opera-Two holes three feet apart were required to perform the tion.
-The surface in contact with the ultrasonic transducers test. was smoothed out using a steel trowel.
+The V-meter has been used by the FHWA staff on active projects in several states, including Virginia, Pennsylvania, Ohio, Indiana, Iowa, Michigan.
+In general, good correlation was obtained between strength and pulse velocity as measured by multiple correlation coefficients of not less than 0.8.
+A unique set-up for measuring pulse velocity on the pavement was established in the Cedar Rapids-Collins Road Fast Track project.
+A hollow block out device was designed and provided by Iowa Department of Transportation to form a hole 6" x 6" x 6" in the pavement after the texturing operation.
+Two holes three feet apart were required to perform the test.
+The surface in contact with the ultrasonic transducers was smoothed out using a steel trowel.
 The two holes were then covered with insulating blankets.
 Every time a strength test was performed, ultrasonic pulse velocity measurement of the pavement was also taken.
-A best fit line between the flexural strength and pavement pulse velocity was developed and presented in Figure 6.
+A best fit line between the flexural strength and pavement pulse velocity measurement of the pavement was also taken.
+A best fit line between the flexural strength and pavement pulse velocity is developed and presented in Figure 6.